noahsark769/AppleFeedback-SwiftUIListSelection/README.md

 # AppleFeedback-SwiftUIListSelection
 This project demonstrates an issue reprodudicble on Xcode 11 beta 4.
+This has been submitted as FB6751233

 To reproduce: